We have been preaching the gospel of clean beauty for over 25 years.

 The really unique thing about these esters is that they are adaptogenic, meaning they respond to how the body is feeling.
 For instance, if the body is warm or cold or needs uplifting or sedating, esters help bring the body back into balance; promoting peace and harmony within the body.
 It also offers emotional stability and induces a gentleness of spirit in very stressful times.

-Whilst this oil may not be as effective on skin conditions as its more famous German cousin; it is the unique characteristics of roman chamomile that we love to harness in our formulas, because of its affinity with the skin.
+Whilst this oil may not be as effective on skin conditions as its more famous German cousin; it is the unique characteristics of Roman Chamomile that we love to harness in our formulae, because of its affinity with the skin.

-- an awesome anti-inflammatory and anti-irritant, that takes the fire out of the itch and helps to prevent redness and stinging
+- an awesome anti-inflammatory and anti-irritant, which takes the fire out of the itch and helps to prevent redness and stinging

 - it is also thought to reduce transepidermal water loss (TEWL) for up to 48 hours

 The other major property of chamomile is apigenin which also has potent anti-inflammatory properties.
-The skin well absorbs apigenin to inhibit adhesion between skin cells, leading to exfoliation of the upper and lower layers of the stratum corneum.
-This is an interesting study on apigenin and inflammation.
+The skin absorbs apigenin well to inhibit adhesion between skin cells, leading to exfoliation of the upper and lower layers of the stratum corneum.
+Here is an interesting study on apigenin and inflammation.

-This is why we harness the gorgeous anti-inflammatory properties of chamomile azulene in the ceramide barrier repair balm, with its serum to balm-like texture it infuses easily into the skin, replenishing missing ingredients, on areas where your skin requires it the most.
+This is why we harness the gorgeous anti-inflammatory properties of Chamomile Azulene in the Ceramide Barrier Repair Balm, with its serum-to-balm like texture, it infuses easily into the skin, replenishing missing ingredients in areas where your skin requires it the most.